 After spending the weekend making kolache recipes back-to-back, I still feel like I haven’t even scratched the surface of what’s out there.
-I tried kolaches made with shortening and evaporated milk (okay, but nothing special), another with 1 cup of mashed potatoes (very good, but kind of dense) and finally this one, which is the best so far.
-These are light and pillow-y soft.
+First, I tried kolaches made with shortening and evaporated milk.
+They were okay, but nothing special.
+For the second recipe, I used 1 cup of mashed potatoes.
+Those were good, but kind of dense.
+For the third try, I made kolaches with sour cream.
+They were the best so far — light and pillowy soft.

 To get the light texture I used the special Red Star Platinum yeast, bread flour and sour cream.
 For fun, I threw in a tiny dash of a “secret ingredient” which is not necessary, but gives the kolaches a little extra hint of flavor.
 And for fun, I made half as rounds and did the other half as squares.

 To keep them soft, I baked them in 9×13 inch pans and spaced them so that they’d touch each other after they rose.